-The Sample Preparation Task Force and Network organizes a series of sample preparation courses.
+The Sample Preparation Study Group and Network organizes a series of sample preparation courses.
 The series started in 2017 and has been held annually.
 This is a prime theoretical/hands-on training event that moves around Europe and focuses on different sub-areas of sample preparation.

 2017-Sample Preparation Summer Course, 3-6 July 2017, Chania, Crete, Greece (Focus on Extraction and Microextraction)

 2018-Sample Preparation Summer Course, 22-24 August 2018, Chania, Crete, Greece (Focus on Microextraction)

 2019-Sample Preparation Summer Course, 25-27 September 2019, Bydgoszcz, Poland (Focus on Biological Matrices)